- This event has passed.

-The uncertainty about travel, large gatherings, and many other factors caused by the Covid-19 pandemic will potentially influence whether the 2021 Tutka Bay Writers Retreat takes place.
+The uncertainty about travel, large gatherings, and many other factors caused by the Covid-19 pandemic will potentially influence whether the 2022 Tutka Bay Writers Retreat takes place.
 49 Writers is moving forward to plan and prepare for the event on the understanding that circumstances beyond our control may require that it be cancelled.
 Applications and registrations are accepted with this caveat, to ensure the safety and health of all concerned.
-To apply, please complete an application [download application], then complete and return it by mail or email as soon as possible.
-The application period will run until all spaces are filled or until July 1, 2021 – whichever comes earliest.
-Applications will be reviewed and responded to as soon as possible after receipt.
-There is no fee to apply, but to secure one’s enrollment payment in full will be expected upon notification of acceptance.
+To apply, please download an application, then complete and return it by email as soon as possible.
+The application period will run until June 15, 2022.
+Applications will be reviewed by the 49 Writers program committee and responded to by July 15.
+There is no fee to apply, but to secure one’s enrollment, payment in full will be expected upon notification of acceptance.
 Enrollment is limited and preference will be given to members of 49 Writers.
-Tutka Bay Lodge will be open only to registered participants during the retreat in consideration of the 49 Writers community

 All accommodations are in shared cabins.
 Lodging will be shared with fellow retreat participants, with all accommodations being double or triple occupancy.
 Rooming and cabin requests may be made at the time of registration, but lodge staff reserves the right to place you according to availability.